ItsPinion/Chirpy-The-Discord-Bot/README.md

 - **Dynamic Command Handling**: Dynamically loads commands from the `commands` directory, supporting subcommands, cooldowns, and more.
 - **Event-Driven Programming**: Automatically registers event listeners from the `events` directory, ensuring seamless integration with Discord's API.
 - **API Integration**: Fetches data from external APIs for a wide range of commands, enhancing user experience.
-- **Confession**: Facilitates anonymous confessions fostering community engagement.
+- **Confession and Story telling**: Facilitates anonymous confessions and cooperative storytelling for fostering community engagement.
 - **Welcome System**: Customizable welcome messages and roles for new members, enhancing the onboarding experience.
 - **Modular Design**: Easily extendable, allowing for the addition of new commands and events as needed.
 - **Database Integration**: Utilizes Drizzle ORM for database operations, supporting SQLite migrations and pushes.